Vellore: Vellore mutiny

 In 1805, the new Commander-in-Chief of the Madras Army of the British East India Company, General Sir John Cradock, began an ambitious reform of the army's disciplinary system.
 New, standardized regulations were approved for the Madras Army, which dictated how sepoys should wear their uniforms and appear on duty.
 Under these regulations, Hindus were prohibited from wearing religious marks on their foreheads while on duty, and Muslims were required to shave their beards and trim their moustaches.
 One change that was especially problematic was a new headdress associated with Indian converts to Christianity, which included a leather cockade.
 This caused an uproar, as leather was a cultural taboo for the upper caste sepoys of the Madras Army.
 As a result, many sepoys believed that their British officers were conspiring to convert them to Christianity.

 In May 1806, a few soldiers protested against these changes and were sent to Fort St. George in Chennai, where they were publicly lashed and discharged from the army.
 With the levels of resentment towards the British already high, the sons of the deceased Tipu Sultan exacerbated the conflict by assisting the mutineers who revolted on 10 July.
 Under the pretense of attending the wedding of one of Tipu Sultan's daughters, mutineers gathered in Vellore Fort where the wedding was held and revolted.
 Raising the flag of the Kingdom of Mysore, they declared Tipu Sultan's son Fateh Hyder king.
 The mutineers inflicted about 200 casualties before their revolt was put down by reinforcements under the command of Sir Hugh Robert Rollo Gillespie; many of the mutineers were captured and summarily executed or court-martialed.

 As a result of the uprising, the dress codes were retracted, and Cradock was dismissed.
 Although the mutiny took place before larger revolts in the 1850s, it was indicative of the simmering dissent in the Indian soldiery.
 The Vellore mutiny is considered to be the first large-scale Indian mutiny against the British, and a prelude to the much larger Sepoy Mutiny in 1857.

+In the 1930s, a series of communal riots occurred between Hindus and Muslims.

 Economic, social and cultural changes in the 20th century

 The economic condition of the district in the earlier stages was not sound with the absence of major industries.
-Industries like Bharat Heavy Electricals Ltd. Ranipet, Tamil Nadu Explosives Ltd., and Vellore Katpadi were established as the result of governmental policy.
-There has been notable growth of small scale industries and tanneries in the district, which not only generated employment opportunities, but also contributed economic growth to farmers.
-Uzhavar Sandhai helped the rural poor improve the economy.
-Women-driven self help groups played an important role in building rural economy and teaching rural women to be self-reliant.

-Vellore also changed socially as time went by.
-Increased social awareness and upward social growth marked the successful foundation of its districts.
-Literacy improved in part of the Arivoli Movement.
+Industries like Bharat Heavy Electricals Limited in Ranipet and the Tamil Nadu Industrial Explosives Limited, and the locality of Katpadi were established as the result of government policy.
+There has been notable growth of small scale industries and tanneries in the district, which has generated employment opportunities and benefitted farmers.
+Uzhavar Santhai is a useful market window for farmers.
+Women-driven self help groups have played an important role in building the rural economy and teaching rural women to be self-reliant.
+Vellore has also seen a period of upward social growth with improvement in literacy and the local economy.
+Literacy improved in part due to the Arivoli Movement.

-During the first half of the 19th century, the town came under British rule.